mikedisbrow/theflats-theme/README.md

   "flats_font_source_code_pro": true,
 ```

-If you want to add support for fonts I have not included, go to your `Packages -> User` folder, create a folder `TheFlats Theme` and inside of it, create a file `TheFlats.sublime-theme` and paste in this code below and change the `X`s to the font family name you'd like to use.
+If you want to add support for fonts I have not included, go to your `Packages -> User` folder, create a folder `TheFlats Theme` and inside of it, create a file `TheFlats.sublime-theme`.
+Paste in the `JSON` code below and change the `X's` to the font family name you'd like to use.

 ```json
 [